A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 In addition to Minnesota Medicaid, the state supports MinnesotaCare (MNCare) for residents with incomes above 138% of poverty, up to 200% of poverty.

-Unlike Minnesota’s Medicaid program, MNCare has a small monthly premium that ranges as high as $28 (this was as high as $80/month before the American Rescue Plan increased federal health insurance subsidies).
-The premium is calculated on a sliding scale and does not apply to most enrollees; most enrollees do not have to pay a premium, although it depends on where they are on the income scale.
+Unlike Minnesota’s Medicaid program, MNCare has a small monthly premium that ranges as high as $28 in 2025.
+The premium is calculated on a sliding scale and does not apply to most enrollees; most enrollees do not have to pay a premium, although it depends on where they are on the income scale.18

 The preferred enrollment method for MinnesotaCare is through MNsure, and enrollment in Minnesota Medicaid and MinnesotaCare is open year-round.

 MNCare has existed in Minnesota since 1992, but it became a much more robust program in 2014.
 As of January 2015, MinnesotaCare transitioned to a Basic Health Program under the ACA.
 BHPs are a provision of the ACA that any state can implement, but Minnesota was the only state to do so in 2015.
-New York established a BHP, effective January 2016, and Oregon plans to have a BHP by mid-2024.
+New York established a BHP, effective January 2016 (NY temporarily shifted its BHP to a different type of program, with a higher income limit, in mid-2024, but plans to shift it back to a BHP in mid-2026).
+Oregon implemented a BHP in mid-2024.

 Numerous improvements were made to MNCare effective January 1, 2014.
 The program no longer has a $1,000 copay for hospitalization, or a $10,000 cap on inpatient benefits.
 The asset test has been eliminated just as it was for Medicaid, and premiums have been significantly reduced.
 It used to be available only to applicants who had been uninsured for at least four months, but that provision was eliminated in 2014.